ScreepCode/MoveTopia/docs/project/README.md

 MoveTopia aims to become a comprehensive health and fitness platform.
 Future developments include:

 - Social features for shared challenges
-- Reminder for challanges, streaks, ...
+- Reminder for challenges, streaks, ...
 - Expanded gamification features

 ## Privacy and Security

 MoveTopia places great importance on protecting user data.
 Health data is treated securely and confidentially.
 The app explicitly asks for permissions to access health data and stores sensitive information only locally on the device.
 We believe your fitness data belongs to you, and you should have full control over your personal information.